Common Concern

 How I Talk About Cystoscopy

 Cystoscopy is often the part of the evaluation patients are most nervous about.
-I try to be very practical about what to expect: the procedure takes only a few minutes, local anesthetic jelly is used, and patients walk in and walk out.
+I try to be very practical about what to expect: the office procedure typically takes only a few minutes, local anesthetic jelly is used, and patients walk in and walk out.

 What About Blood Thinners?